Workout Description

 Why This Workout Is Hard

 This is a sustained aerobic grind of roughly 25–35 minutes for the average athlete with zero built-in rest.
-The 3,000m run (~15–20 min) heavily taxes the cardiovascular system and legs before transitioning into 2,000m of Echo Ski (~10–12 min).
-While the modality shift provides partial leg relief, the heart rate never meaningfully drops.
+The 2,000m Echo Ski (~10–12 min) heavily taxes the cardiovascular system and posterior chain before transitioning straight into a 3,000m run (~15–20 min).
+While the modality shift changes the muscular demand, the heart rate never meaningfully drops.
 No skill barrier or heavy loads, but the cumulative continuous effort at threshold pace is the primary difficulty driver.

 Benchmark Times for XENOM 005